dfkaye/wheredoc/README.md

 ## Prior art

-[where.js](https://github.com/dfkaye/where.js) tests are modeled on Spock's `where` clause and Cucumber's scenario outline, using these embedded in a three-asterisk comment syntax parsed from inside a function.
+[where.js](https://github.com/dfkaye/where.js) tests are modeled on Spock's `where:` block and Cucumber's scenario outline `Examples:` block, using these embedded in a three-asterisk comment syntax parsed from inside a function.

 ```js
 it('description', function () {